 For this project you'll implement a simple cipher, where each alphabetic char is encrypted as a different alphabetic char — so for example each 'a' is encrypted as an 'x' and 'i' as a 'b', and so on.
 The cipher is simple but includes all the features of cryptography — plain and cipher texts, encryption and decryptions, all under the control of a key.

-Further reading: there's lots of interesting history and applied mathematics in cryptography.
+History aside: The Enigma Machine of World War II did character-to-character encryption like this, but shifting to a different mapping for each subsequent character.
+There's lots of interesting history and applied mathematics in cryptography.
 For a great introduction, see Simon Singh's "The Code Book".

-For this program, we are providing the function decomposition and their Doctests, so you can concentrate on writing and testing all the code, and seeing how the functions fit together.
+For this program, we are providing the function decomposition and Doctests, so you can concentrate on writing and testing all the code, and seeing how the functions fit together.

 A minor style idea about function calls: leveraging decomposed functions is a big part of this project, and you will often call a helper function to obtain a needed value, like say